DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/10-27 Meeting Notes.md

 ## 2D Art
 - I will gather a list of all the attacks (primary and secondary) that are currently in the game or WILL be in the game
 - For each attack, I will specify what kind of icon I want for it
+- I think there are like 8-10 total attacks that will be in the game.